ClimateCompatibleGrowth/Geo-X/README.md

 ### Hydro-specific files (Optional)
 The hydro-specific files can be obtained by running the [Geo-X-data-prep](https://github.com/ClimateCompatibleGrowth/Geo-X-data-prep) repository and from the [HydroBASINS section of HydroSHEDS](https://www.hydrosheds.org/products/hydrobasins).

-Create a `hydro` folder inside the `data` folder and place the following files inside it.
-You will need to rename them to match these:
+Create a `hydro` folder inside the `data/[COUNTRY ISO CODE]` folder and place the following files inside (you will need to rename one of the files to match the below requirement):
 - `[COUNTRY ISO CODE]_hydropower_dams.gpkg`
-- `hybas_lev10_v1c.shp`
+- All the files from the HydroBASINS download (or the Shapefile cannot be used)

 > [!NOTE]
-> You will notice that we have removed a region identifier from the title of `hybas_lev10_v1c.shp`.
-For example, it would be `hybas_af_lev10_v1c.shp` for Africa from the HydroSHEDS website.
-This change was made to generalise the code, allowing it to work across multiple regions without needing adjustments to the code.
+> You will need to do this step for every country you wish to run for.

 ## 2) Prepare input parameter Excel files
 Next, prepare the techno-economic input parameter spreadsheets.